owebeeone/datatrees/README.md

 - **datatree**: The decorator for creating datatrees akin to dataclasses.dataclass().
 It accepts all standard `dataclasses.dataclass` arguments (e.g., `init`, `repr`, `eq`, `order`, `frozen`, `unsafe_hash`, `match_args`, `kw_only`, `slots`, `weakref_slot`) in addition to datatrees-specific parameters like `chain_post_init`.
 - **dtfield**: The decorator for creating fields akin to dataclasses.field()
-- **Node**: The class for creating node factories.
+- **Node**: The class for creating node factories. **IMPORTANT**: When accessed on an instance, a Node field is itself a callable factory that produces new instances of the target type on each invocation.
+For example, if `obj.node_field` is a Node[SomeClass], then `obj.node_field()` creates and returns a new `SomeClass` instance each time it's called.
 - **field_docs**: The function for getting the documentation for a datatree field
 - **get_injected_fields**: Produces documentation on how fields are injected and bound

 ## Basic Usage

-The "Node[T]" annotation is used to indicate that the field is used to inject fields from a class or parameters from a function.
-The default value (an instance of a Node) contains options on how the fields are injected, namely prefix, suffix etc. If the default value is not specified, the a Node object will be created with the T parameter used as the class or function to inject e.g. the following are equivalent:
+The "Node[T]" annotation is used to indicate that the field is used to inject fields from a class or parameters from a function. **Crucially, Node fields become callable factories after initialization - you must call them with parentheses `()` to get an instance of the wrapped type.** The default value (an instance of a Node) contains options on how the fields are injected, namely prefix, suffix etc. If the default value is not specified, the a Node object will be created with the T parameter used as the class or function to inject e.g. the following are equivalent:

 ### Various ways to specify a Node[T]